INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 • previous bleeding

-• deep localization and drainage
+• deep location and drainage

 • concomitant aneurysm in the nidus or feeding arteries